 Doing so allows you to weigh whether you can fit the extra task into your working hours.

 When you’re used to doing everything for yourself, it’s not easy to let others take over some of your workload, but sometimes it’s necessary.
 Start by prioritising your work.
 Focus your energy and time on the high-priority tasks you want to complete.

 For the smaller jobs, delegate them to or ask for help from those around you.
 As per the last tip, make sure you’re delegating tasks to someone who can handle them without becoming overloaded themselves.

 Time away from work is a necessity, not a luxury.
 If a company employs you, they will allocate a set number of holiday days each year.
 The minimum holiday allowance for full-time employees is 20 days plus eight bank holidays in the UK.
 Make use of them all.

 Whether taking a couple of extra days off each month, going away on a month-long holiday or taking mini-breaks throughout the year, use your holiday days in a way that suits you.

 Have ‘Me’ Time

-For a healthy work-life balance, make sure that you’re making time for yourself when you are away from work.
+For a healthy work-life balance, make sure you’re making time for yourself when away from work.
 Don’t spend all of your spare time running errands.
-Step away from it all to have some ‘me time’.
+Instead, step away from it to have some ‘me time’.
 That doesn’t have to mean meditation and face masks.
 It could be sitting in front of the TV watching a boxset, heading to the gym or even just taking a walk around your local park.